fawolfmann/bert_extractor/README.md

 ## Testing
 This repo has a Github action that execute the tests in the [tests](./tests) folder, it run with [nox](https://nox.thea.codes/en/stable/).

+For testing i use pytests, pytests sit on top of unitests and add some capabilities like ... for mocking requests i use [responses](https://github.com/getsentry/responses) package.

 ## Development
 For this module I used this tools to lint code with coding good practice.
 - black.